Loricaria Rio Atabapo (Loricaria Rio Atabapo) or the subtleties of translation.

 Looking at their appearance (the structure of the body and mouth) at once it seems that they eat mainly vegetable food and algae as well.
 I also thought so when I ordered these fish, so I added a package of tablets for herbivorous bottom fish to the order.
 But when I began to study information about them on the Internet, I learned that they eat animal food, and they are indifferent to algae and vegetable food.
 But they cannot be called picky either.
 Tablets are suitable for catfish, dry flakes and granules, as well as live and frozen food: bloodworm, corethra, tubifex, cyclop, daphnia and so on.

 Sex differences and breeding in aquariums.

-Males from females in adult individuals are quite simple to distinguish.
-In males, “tentacles” or whiskers at the bottom of the head are larger in size.
-Also, following records on the Internet with the breeding of these loricaria in an aquarium, too, there are no particular difficulties.
+It is quite easy to distinguish males from females in adults.
+Males have larger “tentacles” or whiskers at the bottom of the head.
+Also, following from the records on the Internet, there are no particular difficulties with breeding these loricaria in an aquarium.
 The female lays up to 60 eggs, which are then guarded and held in place by the male.
-The larvae appear approximately 16 days.
+The larvae appear after about 16 days.
 There are usually no problems with feeding fry.
-Almost immediately they are able to eat pills for catfish and Artemia nauplii.
-So, the breeding process for me is just a matter of time.
-And at the moment we are implementing a small project to create the most comfortable for them biotope aquarium.
-With snags, “black water” and other attributes of South American reservoirs.
-And now the first necessary element, a natural mangrove snag, has been bought.
+Almost immediately, they are able to feed on catfish pills and Artemia nauplii.
+So the breeding process for me is just a matter of time.
+And at the moment we are implementing a small project to create the most comfortable biotope aquarium for them.
+With snags, "black water" and other attributes of the reservoirs of South America.
+And now the first necessary element has already been bought - a natural mangrove snag.
 All stages of creation will be described in the blog!
-Watch out!
+Follow!